jamestcorley/jamestcorley.github.io/_posts/2025-08-24-CompTIA-SecurityPlus-Certified.md

 ---

 Right after Network+, I've passed the Security+ exam.
 It feels I'm inching closer and closer to something.
-Now that I'm on the other side, I know I'm more knowledgable.
+Now that I'm on the other side, I know I'm more knowledgable and I'm ready to learn whatever's next.